vyquocvu/pomotab/README.md

-# Chrome-new-tab
+# Pomoday Chrome Extension

-Chrome Extension, overwrite new tabs with https://pomoday.app
+Open https://pomoday.app in new tab.

 ### Install
 - Clone this repo (and extract it)